-It shall be the policy of Viterbo University to comply with the Rehabilitation Act and the Americans With Disabilities Act and regulations issued there in to the extent applicable to Viterbo University.
+It is the policy of Viterbo University to comply with the Rehabilitation Act and the Americans With Disabilities Act and regulations issued there in to the extent applicable to Viterbo University.
 The university buildings are ADA compliant.
 The Viterbo campus provides accessibility according to ADA guidelines.
 When appropriate and supported by documentation, class location, and residence hall rooms may be relocated and/or furniture adapted.
 The university is committed to accessibility and student success.

 Any student who has a documented, diagnosed disability and requires specific accommodations should:

 - set up an appointment to meet with Jane Eddy, ADA Coordinator (Murphy Center room332) by calling 608-796-3190, or email firstname.lastname@example.org.

 - review university guidelines applying to non-discrimination on the basis of disability.

 Accommodations available based on documentation:

 If students or faculty members have questions, contact: